qiaoyx3170/Sound-of-Summer-Night/README.md

 The Insects are controlled by a multi- slider, which includes 4 sliders.
 That’s the reason its address needs to be unpacked first in pd patch.
 I use an XY-slider to control the duration and the velocity of the birds sounds, which contains 2 signals when read in pd patch.
 So, this XY-slider’s address should also be unpacked first.

 ### Reference
 [1].
 Farnell, Andy.
 Designing sound.
 Mit Press, 2010.
 [2].
-LWM, Making Mobile Music Apps with MobMuPlat & Pure Data
+LWM, Making Mobile Music Apps with MobMuPlat & Pure Data.
 [3]. https://youtu.be/BKAvwc9DPo4